 What is schema markup?

-Schema markup from Schema.org, is a form of microdata that can be used to enhance your website’s attributes.
-Google makes use of structured data on the web to further understand the content of a page.
-The majority of popular search engines (Google, Yahoo, Bing, and Yandex) began to create Schema.org sometime around 2011.
+Schema markup, from Schema.org, is a form of microdata that can enhance your website’s attributes.
+Google uses structured data on the web to understand the content of a page further.
+The most popular search engines (Google, Yahoo, Bing, and Yandex) began to create Schema.org sometime around 2011.

 Schema markup is especially important for modern SEO following the Hummingbird, RankBrain, and EAT algorithm updates in more recent times.
-Providing more context to search engines so that they can interpret a page even further can be especially helpful when the page is ambiguous or potentially thin on content.
+Providing more context to search engines to interpret a page further can be especially helpful when the page is ambiguous or potentially thin on content.

 Can Schema Markup Improve My Local Rankings?

-There is currently no supported findings that using schema markup, or structured data markup has a direct impact on local search rankings.
-Despite this, there have been numerous case studies that state that although it may not have a direct impact on your rankings, schema markup can cause your website’s results to receive rich results.
-These types of rich results (featured snippet, rich snippet, knowledge and graph) can lead to increased CTRs which is a major benefit of marking up your local business website.
+There is currently no supported finding that schema markup or structured data markup directly impacts local search rankings.
+Despite this, numerous case studies have stated that although it may not directly impact your rankings, schema markup can cause your website’s results to receive rich results.
+These rich results (featured snippet, rich snippet, knowledge, and graph) can lead to increased CTRs, a major benefit of marking up your local business website.
 Getting more click-throughs to your owned organic results is pivotal in generating leads and website conversions.

 What is Schema & Structured Data Used for?